-CBG Builds Muscle – Helping Patients with Muscle Wasting and Even Body Builders
+CBG May Help Build Muscle – Helping Patients with Muscle Wasting and Even Body Builders

 In the rat model, CBG was very successful in the increase of appetite, and in the activation of protein synthesis for increasing size of muscle.
 The application to disease and weight training will be very interesting.